ildyria/personal-website/pages/index.md

 <<`TLK-2021-1213 -` [A Panorama on Classical Cryptography][54] ||
 Benoît Viguier
 *PhD Defense*
-<span style="color:#999;">In this thesis we cover a large part of the classical cryptography world: we examine the design of new symmetric primitive; we explore implementation strategies of lightweight schemes; we analyze a new high performance algorithm; we use formal verification to prove the correctness of Elliptic Curve Cryptography implementations; and finally we describe one of the way algorithms are standardized.</span>
+<span class="light-gray">In this thesis we cover a large part of the classical cryptography world: we examine the design of new symmetric primitive; we explore implementation strategies of lightweight schemes; we analyze a new high performance algorithm; we use formal verification to prove the correctness of Elliptic Curve Cryptography implementations; and finally we describe one of the way algorithms are standardized.</span>
 <a href="files/phd-presentation.pdf">[slides]</a>
 <a href="https://phd-defense.viguier.nl">[www]</a>
 >>